Avery Bradley: College

+Post-playing career

+On April 16, 2024, Bradley was named Vice President of Player Development by the Utah Jazz.

 Personal life

-Bradley has a son, Avery Bradley III, who was born just two weeks after Bradley's mother died, in September 2013.
+Bradley has a son, Avery III, who was born just two weeks after Bradley's mother died, in September 2013.
 He began hosting a basketball camp, the Avery Bradley Skills Academy, for Boston-area children in the summer of 2014.

 Legal troubles

-In December 2017, Bradley reached a settlement with a woman he allegedly sexually assaulted on May 23 of that year, while he was in Cleveland with the Boston Celtics.
+In December 2017, Bradley reached a settlement with a woman he allegedly sexually assaulted on May 23 of that year, while Bradley was in Cleveland with the Boston Celtics.
 He denied the allegations.